Pseudo-Hamiltonian neural networks for learning partial differential equations: Introduction

 As will be demonstrated theoretically and experimentally in this paper, assuming a pseudo-Hamiltonian structure when solving the inverse problem for PDEs has both qualitative and quantitative advantages.
-The latter is shown by numerical comparisons to a baseline model on four test cases.
-The main qualitative feature of PHNN is that it is composed of up to six trainable models, which after training each can be studied for an increased understanding of the system we are modelling.
+The latter is shown by numerical comparisons to a baseline model on five test cases.
+The main qualitative feature of PHNN is that it is composed of up to six trainable submodels, which after training each can be studied for an increased understanding of the system we are modelling.
+And if initial experiments for instance indicate that the system is Hamiltonian, we can retrain with this assumption imposed and thus learn more accurate solutions by pure HNN models.
 Moreover, we could train a system affected by external forces and remove these from the model after training, so that we have a model unaffected by these disturbances.
 The code for this paper is built on the code for PHNN for ODEs developed for \cite{Eidnes2023pseudo}, and we have updated the GitHub repository \url{https://github.com/SINTEF/pseudo-hamiltonian-neural-networks} and the Python package \texttt{phlearn} with this extension to the PDE case.

 The rest of this paper is organised as follows.
 In the next section, we explore the theoretical foundations upon which our method is based.
 Then the pseudo-Hamiltonian formulation and the class of PDEs we will learn are presented and discussed in Section \ref{sec:phform}.
 Section \ref{sec:phnn} is the centerpiece of the paper, as it is here we present the PHNN method for PDEs.
 We then dedicate a substantial portion of the paper to presenting and evaluating numerical results for various PDEs, in Section \ref{sec:experiments}.
 The penultimate section is devoted to analysis of the results and our model, and a discussion of open questions to address in future research.
 We summarize the main results and draw some conclusions in the last section.